RiteshAgrawal2001/RiteshAgrawal2001/README.md

-- 👋 Hi, I’m @RiteshAgrawal2001
+- 👋 Hi, I’m RITESH AGRAWAL
-- 👀 I’m interested in Data analytics
+- 👀 I’m interested in Data Science, web development, software development,..
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Data science , Python, DBMS ,  JavaScript..

 As engineers, we were going to be in a position to change the world